coin3x/mali-multi-viewport-cmdbuf-reuse-bug-repro/README.md

-This repository contains the source code to reproduce a Vulkan bug that can be observed on the Mali-G1-Ultra MC12 GPU with driver version `54.1.0` (at least on my own device).
+This repository contains the source code to reproduce a bug that can be observed on the Mali-G1-Ultra MC12 GPU with Vulkan driver version `54.1.0` (at least on my device).

 The bug is that, when a command buffer is used to submit `vkCmdSetViewport`, and any index of the would-be-set viewports is greater than `0`, it goes into a state.